-There are a few things that you’ll need to look out for when selecting a leather odor remover.
-Firstly, it needs to have odor-neutralizing properties that are natural (no harmful chemicals) and that is preferably water-based.
+You’ll need to look out for a few things when selecting a leather odor remover.
+Firstly, it needs to have odor-neutralizing properties that are natural (no harmful chemicals) and that are preferably water-based.

 Secondly, you should also make sure that the product doesn’t contain any perfume, as any type of scent will only temporarily mask odors and will not help to get rid of the bacteria.
 Lastly, it should not affect or alter the finish and also not damage the leather.

 There are various products out there that help to remove odors from leather shoes and our preferred one is the Leather Master Odor Remover, as it ticks all of the boxes above.

 How to Use an Odor Remover to Remove Odor from Leather Shoes